liesnikov/extensible-elaborator/paper/main.md

 Our idea for a new design is to shift focus more towards the constraints themselves:

-1. We give a stable API for raising constraints that can be called by the type-checker, essentially creating an "ask" to be fulfilled by the solvers.
+1. We give an API for raising constraints that can be called by the type-checker, essentially creating an "ask" to be fulfilled by the solvers.
-This is not dissimilar to the idea of mapping object-language unification variables to host-language ones as done by @guidiImplementingTypeTheory2017, the view of the "asks" as a general effect [@bauerEqualityCheckingGeneral2020, chap.
+This is similar to the idea of mapping object-language unification variables to host-language ones as done by @guidiImplementingTypeTheory2017, the view of the "asks" as a general effect [@bauerEqualityCheckingGeneral2020, chap.
 4.4], or the communication between actors [@allaisTypOSOperatingSystem2022a].

-2. To make the language more modular, we make constraints an extensible data type in the style of @swierstraDataTypesCarte2008 and give an API to define new solvers with the ability to specify what kinds of constraints they can solve.
+2. To make the language more modular, we make constraints an extensible data type in the style of data types à la carte [@swierstraDataTypesCarte2008] and give an API to define new solvers with the ability to specify what kinds of constraints they can solve.

 In the examples in this paper, we follow the bidirectional style of type-checking.
 In practice, however, the design decisions are agnostic of the underlying system, as long as it adheres to the principle of stating the requirements on terms in terms of raising a constraint and not by, say, pattern-matching on a concrete term representation.